clj-kondo/clj-kondo/doc/editor-integration.md

 Install the
 [clj-kondo](https://marketplace.visualstudio.com/items?itemName=borkdude.clj-kondo)
 extension.
-It requires no additional installation.
+It requires no additional installation (except Java).

-This extension will also be installed together with [Calva](https://github.com/BetterThanTomorrow/calva).
+The clj-kondo extension will also be installed together with [Calva](https://github.com/BetterThanTomorrow/calva).

+### clojure-lint extension

+If you do not have Java installed you can still get clj-kondo linting using the [Clojure Lint](https://github.com/marcomorain/clojure-lint) extension, by
+@marcomorain, which uses the [clj-kondo standalone executable](https://github.com/borkdude/clj-kondo/blob/master/doc/install.md).

 ## Atom